-Paprika, a spice ground from bell peppers, is commonly used to add flavor and a vibrant red color to various ethnic dishes.
+Paprika, a spice ground from bell peppers, is commonly used to add flavor and a vibrant red color to various dishes.
 However, some concern over paprika toxicity exists, since the spice is also added to many foods to provide red coloring and flavor in place of chemicals.
 You might obtain large amounts of paprika in your diet without realizing it, since it is an ingredient in ice cream, candy, baked goods, drinks, meat, soup and condiments.

 Paprika coloring is categorized as "exempt" by the U.S. Food and Drug Administration because it is considered safe.
 The FDA explains that companies do not have to include paprika on their labels as a result.
 Instead, paprika can fall under "coloring" or "color added."